stonemjs/docs/src/docs/architecture/middleware.md

 }
 ```

-Function middleware offers full control with minimal boilerplate, and is preferred for most imperative scenarios.
+Function-based middleware offers full control with minimal boilerplate, and is preferred for most imperative scenarios.

 @tab Factory-based
 #### Factory-based Middleware